-820 Free-kick procedure
+Game interruption procedure

+This procedure applies for throw-ins, corners, goal kicks, direct free-kicks, indirect free-kicks and penalties called during a game.
+It ensures a minimal distance of D between objects that were moved during this phase.
+For KidSize, D is 50 centimeters and for AdultSize, D is 1 meter.

-- 1. The referee announces the offence and the free kick (e.g 'Pushing Red Direct Free-Kick Blue') - 2.
-The referee communicates "Direct / Indirect Free Kick" Blue/Red to the GameController. - 3.
-The referee places the ball depending on the call and announces "Free Kick Ready".
-Until the referee announced the free kick to be ready robots may move their head to track the ball but must otherwise remain stationary.
-Robots which are significantly moving during this phase are removed from the field. - 4.
-The referee communicates "Prepare Direct / Indirect Free Kick" Blue/Red to the GameController.
-The player taking the free kick has up to 30 seconds to position themselves for the free kick.
-Any player of the team taking the free kick may announce that the player is ready to take the free kick at any point.
+- 1. The referee announces the offence and the game interruption (e.g. 'Pushing Red Direct Free-Kick Blue') - 2.
+The referee communicates the game interruption and to which team it is awarded to the game controller. - 3.
+The robots are allowed 5 seconds to stand-up and stop any infringement to the rules.
+At the end of these 5 seconds, the referee places the ball according to the game interruption.
+In case a robot is located at a distance lower than D, the following actions are performed in order: - (a) Move all penalized robots at a distance lower than D of the ball away, placing them according to the removal penalty rule so that they can finish serving their penalty somewhere else. - (b) Apply a removal penalty on all fallen robots at a distance lower than D from the ball. - (c) If previous steps were not sufficient to ensure distance D, the referee tries to find a nearby location for the ball that is at a distance of at least D from all objects.
+This location should respects the rule for the game interruption.
+In particular, there are no alternative location for penalties, goal kicks and corner kicks. - (d) If previous steps were not sufficient, the remaining robots at a distance of less than D from the ball location are moved away from the ball, ensuring that they are at least at a distance of D from all objects, including the ball. - 4.
+The referee communicates that the Game Interruption is ready to the GameController.
+The player taking the game interruption has up to 15 seconds to position themselves for the game interruption.
+Any player of the team taking the game interruption may announce that the player is ready to take the game interruption at any point.
 Opponent robots must move to a position at least 0.75 m for KidSize and 1.5m for AdultSize away from the ball.
-They are guaranteed at least 15 seconds to move away from the ball.
-They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off. - 5.
-The referee may decide to execute the free kick any time between 15 and 30 seconds have passed depending on the call of the team taking the free kick and the position of the opponent robots.
-The referee may also allow the free kick to be executed before 15 seconds have passed if the team taking the free kick have announced their robot is ready and if no opponent is illegally positioned. - 835

-- 6. Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 7.
-When the referee decides to execute the free kick and all opponent robots are legally positioned or have been removed from the field, the referee sends "Execute Direct / Indirect Free Kick" Blue/Red to the GameController.
-The team that was awarded the free-kick can kick now.

-8. The ball is in play after it has been kicked and moves at least 5 cm or after 10 seconds.
+They are guaranteed 15 seconds to move away from the ball. - 5.
+The referee announces that the game interruption is prepared after 15 seconds have passed.
+The referee may also announce that the game interruption is prepared before 15 seconds have passed if the team taking the game interruption has announced their robot is ready and if no opponent is illegally positioned. - 6.
+Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 7.
+When the referee decides to execute the game interruption and all opponent robots are legally positioned or have been removed from the field, the referee announces that the game interruption can be executed to the GameController.The team that was awarded the game interruption can kick now. - 8.
+The ball is in play after it has been kicked and moves at least 5 cm or after 10 seconds.

-The distance between the ball and the player of the opponent team is measured between the point on the convex hull of the robot and the point on the outside of the ball which are most close together.
+The distance between the ball and the player of the opponent team is measured between the projection on the ground of the center of mass of both objects.